 13. Women don’t be afraid to travel solo

 When the moment came I was definitely nervous splitting ways with my travel companion and flying solo, but it changed my life.
 Europe is a safe people for anyone to travel, meaning the men have just as much to worry about as women.
-Safety precautions are always advisable and necessary, but if you don’t do dumb things like going out with strangers and get completely drunk then everything should be gravy.
-By traveling alone I got make all my own choices about what I want to do and where I want to go without compromising my goals in traveling.
+By traveling alone I made all my own choices about what I want to do and where I want to go without compromising my goals in traveling.
 Of course sharing this experience with someone else is awesome but you learn a lot about yourself when you’re moving on your own.
 Check out my article Traveling Alone: Here’s Why You Should.

 14. Don’t pack too much

 Ladies, I know this is a hard one.
 I myself feel a need to be prepared for anything and everything.
 However, we are going to shop.
 It’s a fact.
 I was determined to save every penny and not do any shopping.
 But when you go to the Camden market in London and you see that beautiful brass ring…